-At FRANK Water, we work to address the WASH crisis in India, with particular focus on people ‘left behind’ by progress over the last 15 years.
+At FRANK Water, we work to improve access to safe water, sanitation & hygiene (WASH) in India.
+In particular, we focus on people ‘left behind’ by progress over the last 15 years.

 WASH stands for Water, Sanitation and Hygiene.

-Whilst each of these issues has its own field of work, each is dependent on the others.
+Whilst each of these issues has its own field of work, the success of each is dependent on the others.
 For example, without toilets, water sources become contaminated; without clean water, basic hygiene practices are not possible (UNICEF)

-India has the most people in the world without improved access to safe water (WaterAid, 2016)
+India has the most people in the world (77 million) without improved access to safe water (WaterAid, 2016).

 The Millennium Development Goals set to halve the number of people without access to water and sanitation over 15 years.
 Despite making progress, one in 10 people still have no access to safe water.
 Of these people, the poorest and most marginalised suffer most.

-FRANK Water focuses on groups cut off from society by geography, poverty of caste.
-We aim to include 100% of every community in our work, so that people feel ownership over the water system that they’ve helped design and develop.
+FRANK Water focuses on groups cut off from society by geography, poverty or caste.
+We include 100% of every community in our work, so that people take ownership over the water system that they’ve helped design and develop.
 In particular, we focus on the role of women and girls in communities as well as elderly and disabled people who are further marginalised by age, gender or health.

 We partner with organisations that local people trust to help them build their own water systems, access funding from the Indian government to build toilets and learn more about hygiene and health.